albertosdneto/imc/README.md

 - First steps with SQLite
 - Adding an Icon do the App
 - Adding SplashScreen to the app
+- Charts
+- Using Image Assets Studio to prepare icons
 - How important it is to read the official documentation before going for tutorials

 ## Screenshots